muratk5n/thirdwave/en/2022/07/dried-turkey-veg.md

 Once done add high-fat cheese, mix.

+Notes:

-Note: Adding veg and fruit as raw eases the blending process through their water.
+- Adding veg and fruit as raw eases the blending process, through their water.

-Note: Instead of cheese tallow is fine, melt, pour on dried meat, mix.
+- Instead of cheese, tallow is fine; melt, pour on dried meat, mix.
+- For flavor, instant soups in powder form can be added after drying.
+Some products even have broth in them, also can contain fats, and milk or yogurt in dried form (such as the Greek *trahana*).
+If their fat amount is enough, the cheese listed above could perhaps be omitted.